AiDALabUCSD/ECGGating/README.md

-# Deep Learning ECG R-Wave Detection for Gating of Cardiac MRI
+# Deep Learning R-Wave Detection for Electrocardiographic Gating in Cardiac MRI

 This project contains code for developing an ECG R-wave Detection convolutional neural network for MRI.